Sharon-B/Recipe-Box/TESTING.md

 * Only accessible to an admin user.

-* If user is not logged in and tries to access the page, they are redirected to the login page and a ‘Please Log In Message is displayed’
+* If user is not logged in and tries to access the page, they are redirected to the login page and a ‘Please Log In Message is displayed’.

 * If a user is logged in but not an admin and tries to access the page they are redirected to the recipes page and a ‘You do not have permission for that’ message is displayed.